How Are Automakers Responding to Trump’s Tariffs?

 Ford Motor Co.
 (Ford, Lincoln)

-Getting ahead of the tariffs, Ford decided to offer up a sale: The “Ford Motor Co.: From America, For America” sales campaign brings employee pricing for everyone through June 2.
+Getting ahead of the tariffs, Ford decided to offer up a sale that launched on April 3: The “Ford Motor Co.: From America, For America” sales campaign brings employee pricing for everyone.
+The promotion was originally set to end on June 2, but Ford extended it through July 6 amid continued uncertainty over the tariffs.
 The incentive can mean thousands of dollars off the price of a new Ford or Lincoln model.
 However, the deal doesn’t apply to certain vehicles, including anything with a Raptor badge (F-150, Bronco or Ranger), the new 2025 Super Duty pickup truck, or the redesigned 2025 Ford Expedition and Lincoln Navigator.
 Discounts vary by model, too, but that can mean anywhere from $1,300 off a new Maverick to $6,800 off a new F-150.
-The offer applies to either existing dealer inventory or new retail orders submitted by June 2.
+The offer applies to either existing dealer inventory or new retail orders submitted by July 6.
 With more than 60 days of inventory on dealer lots when the 25% automotive tariff kicked in on April 3, Ford can afford to do this kind of sale to boost its numbers this year — but what the prices and availability will look like this summer now could be really interesting.
 If you want a new Ford or Lincoln, now is really the time to get one.

 GM (Buick, Cadillac, Chevrolet, GMC)